davidfa71/BDDSampler/README.md

 The instructions for compiling are in the `INSTALL.txt` file.

-This program generates random samples for a BDD according to the explanation given by Donald Knuth in section 7.1.4 of The Art of Computer Programming: First, all the nodes are decorated with probabilities and then each random solution is obtained performing a random walk among the valid solutions using the probabilities.
+This program generates random samples for a BDD according to the explanation given by Donald Knuth in section 7.1.4 of The Art of Computer Programming.
+First, all the nodes are decorated with probabilities, and then each random solution is obtained performing a random walk among the valid solutions using the probabilities.

 The usage of the tool is very simple, just invoke it on the command line with two arguments;